Are We Truly Innovating? A Qualitative and Quantitative Study of Originality in AI Research Papers: Methodology

-\paragraph{Retrieval of Semantically Related Papers and KG Creation:} To identify prior work most relevant to the manuscript, we perform semantic retrieval using the Semantic Scholar API \cite{fricke2018semantic}.
-Each element of $K_{\text{ms}}$ is used as a query, and for each query we retrieve up to five candidate papers.
-Let $P = \{p_1, \dots, p_n\}$ denote the union of all retrieved documents.
-For each retrieved paper $p_i$, we extract its structured knowledge representation $K_i$ using the same knowledge-extraction module applied to the manuscript.
-This produces a comparable set of semantic descriptors for every candidate paper.
+\paragraph{Retrieval.} To contextualize the manuscript within the existing literature, we perform semantic retrieval using the Semantic Scholar API~\cite{fricke2018semantic}.
+Each component of $K_{\text{ms}}$ is issued as an independent query, retrieving up to five candidate papers per query.
+The union of retrieved documents forms the candidate set $P = \{p_1, \dots, p_n\}$.
+For each $p_i \in P$, the same knowledge-extraction agent is applied to obtain a structured representation $K_i$ using an identical schema to $K_{\text{ms}}$.
+This ensures that pairwise comparisons between the manuscript and each candidate paper are conducted at the same semantic level, mitigating surface-level lexical bias in raw text comparisons.

-Afterwards, we construct a knowledge graph $G = (V, E)$ in which each node corresponds to either the manuscript or a retrieved paper.
-Edges encode pairwise semantic similarity based on the overlap and embedding-level closeness of structured knowledge fields.
-For each pair $(K_{\text{ms}}, K_i)$, we compute a cosine similarity score $s_i = \text{Sim}(K_{\text{ms}}, K_i) $ of embeddings.
-The top-$k$ most similar papers, $P_{\text{top}} = \operatorname{TopK}(P, s_i)$, are selected to form the comparative context for novelty estimation.
-For each $(K_{\text{ms}}, K_j)$ where $p_j \in P_{\text{top}}$, we compute a structured overlap profile specifying which ideas, methods, or contributions exhibit similarity, and at what granularity.
-This overlap is used to detect idea-level redundancy and potential plagiarism, and is also considered an indicator of how novel the paper is.
+\paragraph{Knowledge Graph Construction.} We construct a knowledge graph $G = (V, E)$ where the node set $V = \{m\} \cup P$ contains the manuscript $m$ and all retrieved papers, and the edge set $E$ encodes pairwise semantic similarity.
+An edge $e_{ij}$ between nodes $(v_i, v_j)$ is included if their similarity exceeds a threshold $\tau$:

+weighted by the similarity score $w_{ij} = \text{Sim}(K_i, K_j)$.
+To enable distance-based graph analysis, we define a complementary edge distance:

+which is well-defined since all retained edges satisfy $\text{Sim}(K_i, K_j) \geq \tau > 0$, where shorter distances reflect stronger conceptual proximity.
+Similarity is computed as the mean cosine similarity across all shared structured fields:

+where $F = \{C, M, R, D, E\}$ is the set of knowledge fields and $\phi(\cdot)$ denotes the sentence embedding of a field's concatenated descriptors.

+The manuscript-centered subgraph $G_m \subseteq G$, comprising only edges incident to $m$, is used to rank retrieved papers with respect to $m$.
+The threshold $\tau$ defines a similarity radius around $m$: only papers within this radius are admitted as neighbors in $G_m$, ensuring that $P_{\text{top}}$ is drawn exclusively from papers with meaningful conceptual overlap.
+Papers are ranked by a composite score combining $70\%$ direct similarity to $m$ and $30\%$ within-graph centrality computed over inter-paper edges in $G$, prioritising papers that are both semantically close to the manuscript and central within the retrieved literature.
+The top-$k$ papers by this score form the comparative context $P_{\text{top}}$.